-The purpose of the SCC Handbook is to assist students in understanding the policies and procedures, student rights and responsibilities, and freedoms accorded to students while attending Stone Child College.
-The handbook is intended to clarify policy jurisdiction and support our institution in the efforts to maintain a comfortable learning environment with high expectations for student achievement.
+The purpose of the Stone Child College ("SCC") Student Handbook is to assist students in understanding the policies and procedures, student rights and responsibilities, and freedoms accorded to students while attending Stone Child College.
+The handbook is intended to clarify policy jurisdiction and support our institution in the efforts to maintain a comfortable learning environment with high expectations for student achievement and conduct.
 Students are responsible for becoming familiar with the contents of the SCC Student Handbook.